For decades, researchers have come up with a correlation between cannabis consumption and psychosis, turns out, they could be delusional.

 A scholarly article in the journal Schizophrenia Research offers a different possibility.
 The study, conducted over 16 years, found that people who used inhalants (also called huffing) as adolescents were significantly more likely to develop psychosis than the general population.
 The same group was also more likely to have to smoke, drink to excess and use cannabis than the general population, but the effects of inhalant use held even after controlling for the other substances.

-That means that there’s a possibility of a third variable (the paper argues that it’s huffing, but it could be anything), which leads to both an increased consumption of cannabis and an increased likelihood of psychosis.
+That means that there’s a possibility of a third variable (while it could be huffing, it could be anything).
+The third variable could lead to both an increased consumption of cannabis and an increased likelihood of psychosis.

-Another study, from University College in London and published in Journal of the American Medical Association Psychiatry, found that psychosis levels could be predicted by one’s neighborhood, suggesting that environmental factors are mostly to blame.
+Another study, from University College in London and published in JAMA Psychiatry, found that psychosis levels could be predicted by one’s neighborhood, suggesting that environmental factors are mostly to blame.
 Using data from 17 areas across six countries in the European Union, the researchers discovered that people living in poorer parts of urban centers had much higher rates of psychosis—rates that held true, across differences in the age, sex and ethnic composition of the population.
-The authors hoped their research would help mental health professionals identify risk factors beyond genetics, but the data also seems to validate concerns that cannabis is to blame for increased risk of psychosis.
+The authors hoped their research would help mental health professionals identify risk factors beyond genetics.
+However, the data also seems to validate concerns that cannabis is to blame for increased risk of psychosis.

 What’s more, the research linking cannabis to poor mental health outcomes is shaky at best.
 For instance, there are several (author-acknowledged) limiting factors in the much-publicized study from the International Review of Psychiatry that found states with more liberal medical marijuana laws have higher levels of mental illness.

-For example, the study compared the states that had legalized medical cannabis use to states that had not, instead of comparing the original states before and after the laws were passed.
-There’s reason to believe that these states already had higher incidents of psychosis, in the same way that some states have higher rates of obesity than others.
+For example, the study compared the states that had legal medical cannabis to states that did not.
+To be accurate, the study should compare rates in the original states before and after the laws.
+There’s reason to believe that these states already had higher incidents of psychosis.
+This works in the same way that some states have higher rates of obesity than others.

 The study also limited its examination to states with medical cannabis laws—not those who have legalized recreational use.
-That’s a serious drawback if the goal is to pinpoint whether or not cannabis use causes psychosis in the population at large.
+That’s a serious drawback if the goal is to pinpoint whether or not cannabis use causes psychosis.

-As one health advocate in Great Britain pointed out, the risk of psychosis that some fearful medical professionals have pointed to is miniscule.
+As one health advocate in Great Britain pointed out, the risk of psychosis that some fearful medical professionals have pointed to is minuscule.
 For people suffering from a psychotic mental illness, using any mind-altering substance is inherently risky.
 But only a very small number of people ever develop psychosis.
-By the mental health advocate’s count, 1 out of every 23,000 people may develop psychosis after using cannabis—and that’s a conservative estimate based off incomplete data.
+By the mental health advocate’s count, 1 out of every 23,000 people may develop psychosis after consuming cannabis.
+That’s a conservative estimate based off incomplete data.
 (For the record, only 1 percent of U.S. population is affected by schizophrenia—a much smaller number than 1 in 23,000).

-The likelihood that cannabis causes psychosis is probably greatly overstated.
+The likelihood that cannabis causes psychosis is probably a great exaggeration.
 That’s a good thing, not only for cannabis users, but for people with psychotic disorders and as well.
-To better treat mental disorders, we need to understand their root causes, and eliminating one more determining factor helps us zero in on the truth.
+To better treat mental disorders, we need to understand their root causes.
+Eliminating one more determining factor helps us zero in on the truth.